ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

 * Using a javascript (like `SWFObject <http://code.google.com/p/swfobject/>`_).
 * Using a HTML tag (like *<embed>*).

 We highly recommend the javascript method for Flash embedding.
-It can sniff if a browsers supports Flash, it ensures the player :ref:`api` works and it avoids browser compatibility issues.
+It can sniff if a browsers supports Flash, it ensures the player :ref:`javascriptapi` works and it avoids browser compatibility issues.
 Detailed instructions can be found below.

 Upload